antonw-88/GICSP/README.md

 # GICSP

 This repo is a self-study guide for the GICSP(Industrial Cyber Security Certification).
 NOTE: This guide is written from the point-of-view of someone with a Linux/InfoSec/Networking background.
-This may affects its relevance for individuals with other backgrounds.
+This may affect its relevance for individuals with other backgrounds.

 #Step 0 - Overview of available resources for more in-depth understanding when needed.